symfony/symfony-docs/forms.rst

    data and do something with it (e.g. persist it in a database).

 Each of these steps is explained in detail in the next sections.
-To make examples easier to follow, all of them assume that you're building a simple Todo list application that displays "tasks".
+To make examples easier to follow, all of them assume that you're building a small Todo list application that displays "tasks".

 Users create and edit tasks using Symfony forms.
 Each task is an instance of the